Student Research Opportunities

 SJSU and CSU Student Research Competition

 The long-standing annual Student Research Competition is now designated as the SJSU Student RSCA Competition.
 This opportunity allows graduate and undergraduate students to present their original Research, Scholarship, and Creative Activity (RSCA) and compete for selection as SJSU representatives at both SJSU’s Celebration of Research and the statewide California State University (CSU) Student Research Competition.
 To learn more about how to compete, visit the Office of Research website.

 Watch the video above to about Lurie College student Alaysia Palmer's research presentation "Growing Up with a Sibling with Autism: College Students' Perspectives," which was selected to represent SJSU at the CSU competition.

 Grad Slam at San José State University is a campus-wide competition for the best short research presentation by a graduate student.
 During the competition, graduate students will be judged by a panel based on their ability to successfully engage a non-specialist audience while communicating key details about their research in three minutes or less.
 Panelists may include SJSU staff, faculty, students, alumni, city officials, and industry professionals.
 To learn more about how to compete, visit the College of Graduate Studies website.

-Watch the video above to learn about Lurie College student Cindy Dao and her research presentation, which explored how kindergarten students responded to LGBTQ literature and advocated for incorporating more LGBTQ literature into classrooms.
+Watch the video above to learn about Lurie College student Jayme Harms and her research presentation, which explored how to utilize social emotional learning to support middle school students as they transition back to in person learning environments.